I’ll just come out and say it. Free LMS platforms really only have one thing going for them: they’re financially affordable.

 The big problem with free LMS platforms, however, is that they’re not actually free.
 There are many costs to consider before investing your time in integrating free LMS tools into your business.

-‘Free’ isn’t actually free – you’re making a trade-off
+‘Free’ isn’t actually free – you’re making a trade-off with your training platform

 So, what are the true costs of a free LMS?
 Well, this might surprise you.